 - In Donkey Kong Country Returns, the island map has the well-known "Simian Segue" as its BGM until you zoom to any part of it, where it fades to a different rearrangement (with the same rhythm, no less) of that theme in every section, using the appropriate instruments (for example, steel drums in the "beach" map).

 - Donkey Kong Country: Tropical Freeze has a more relaxing, atmospheric mix of level themes playing when you go underwater, somewhat similar to both Donkey Kong Country 3 and former fellow Rare franchise Banjo-Kazooie.
+Also, like most Mario games, the music of Rambi levels gets an added drum beat when you're riding him.

 - Jet Set Radio Future has horribly abrupt music changes, or no changes at all, depending on what part of the game is occurring, but this is expected as the music is coming from the players own CD player or radio most of the time.